goessner/microjam/docs/faq.md

 ## Deployment

 * **Is it possible to deploy to other hosting platforms ?**
 Yes, it should be easy in principle.
-External help regarding this would be welcome.
+Nothing done here yet.